Insira seu e-mail para ver a apresentação.

 New media generation (image, video).

-Pattern recognition across impossible data scales
+Pattern recognition across impossible data scales.

 Prompt Thinking